hensyou/cf-micro-service-architecture/marketplace-service/labs/README.md

 ### Enable Actuator

-Add the following to your application.properties/application.yml
+Add the following to your application.properties.

 ```shell